dask/knit/docs/source/index.rst

 Knit enables data scientists to quickly launch, monitor, and destroy distributed programs on a YARN cluster.

 Many YARN applications are simple distributed shell commands -- running a shell command on several nodes in a cluster.
-Knit enables users to express and deploy applications and software environments managed under YARN through Python or directly on the command line.
+Knit enables users to express and deploy applications and software environments managed under YARN through Python.

+Knit is part of the `Dask`_ project, committed to bringing cluster-based data science within easy reach of python developers.

 Motivation
 ----------

 Knit was built to support batch-oriented non-JVM applications.
-For example, Knit can deploy Python based distributed applications such as `IPython Parallel`_ and `Dask+Distributed`_.
+For example, Knit can deploy Python based distributed applications such as `IPython Parallel`_, with particular support for `Dask`_.
 Knit was built with the following motivations in
 mind:

 *  **PyData Support** Bring the PyData stack into the Hadoop/YARN ecosystem
-*  **Easy Setup:** Support a minimal installation effort and the common cases with easy to use CLI and Python interface.
+*  **Easy Setup:** Support a minimal installation effort and the common cases with easy to use Python interface.
 *  **Deployable Runtimes:** Build and ship self contained environments along with the application.
 Knit uses `conda`_ to resolve library dependencies and deploy user libraries without IT infrastructure and management